-Many people ask me what I mean when I say “Specialist One 2 One walks with an emphasis on fun and enrichment”
+Many people ask me what I mean when I say, “Specialist One 2 One walks with an emphasis on fun and enrichment.”

-Enrichment can be simple and non-expensive with homemade games and puzzles using recycling, old socks, foraging or using specific food retrieval toys.
-Every time a dog manages to solve something, they feel uplifted, their confidence grows and they expect to succeed again
+Enrichment can be simple and non-expensive, with homemade games and puzzles using recycling, old socks, foraging or using specific food retrieval toys.
+Every time a dog manages to solve something, they feel uplifted, their confidence grows, and they expect to succeed again.

-Finding interesting ways to feed your dog is another way to make their life more interesting.
+Finding interesting ways to feed your dog is another way to make their life more enjoyable.
 Scattering food around, hiding it in the garden in small chunks or using it to learn something with you are examples of ways to make food time more fun.